-- identification of all site-specific environmental risks (e.g. using aspects and impacts assessment) - clearly defined management measures to address each of the identified environmental risks - process for measuring the effectiveness of the proposed management measures
+- detailed description of all operational activities conducted at each location/site - identification of all site-specific environmental risks associated with the site-specific operational activities (e.g. using aspects and impacts assessment) - clearly defined management measures to address each of the identified environmental risks (including references to operational procedures) - details of all applicable licences/permits held (e.g. dangerous substances, SA Water trade waste etc.) - process for measuring the effectiveness of the proposed management measures (e.g. staff training, audits and inspections) - details of internal environmental responsibilities and authorities applicable your site.

-In addition to the principal EMP components listed above, other factors that need to be considered include:
+In addition to these principal EMP components, other factors that need to be considered include: